 The black poplar trees that gave Poplar its name now barely survive, with just a few mature specimens in Victoria Park, and one outside the boundaries of the old metropolitan borough, in Meath Gardens in Bethnal Green.
 The good news is that Tower Hamlets, the London borough formed in 1965 from Poplar, Bethnal Green and Stepney, is taking its heritage seriously in that respect, and has been planting the borough with black poplar seedlings, some fifty to date.

 Local heroes (besides the grime pioneers mentioned above) include former Spurs defender Ledley King, sometime Spurs manager Harry Redknapp, and post office engineer Tommy Flowers, of whom you may perhaps not have heard.
 Most people know that, in the Second World War, Alan Turing (who was from Paddington) broke the Nazis’ Enigma code machine, but that’s only half the story.
 Hitler had an even more fiendish machine, called the Lorenz (although British intelligence called it “Tunny”), to communicate with his generals.
-Working largely alone, and using his own savings, Flowers created the world’s first programmable computer, which could decode Lorenz messages at speed, enabling the Allies to listen in on the Nazis’ most secret communications.
+Despite his colleagues’ scepticism, and using his own savings, Flowers created the world’s first programmable computer, which could decode Lorenz messages at speed, enabling the Allies to listen in on the Nazis’ most secret communications.
 Flowers was born at 160 Abbot Road, at the corner of Aberfeldy Street; the house hasn’t survived, but there’s a pub named after him just down the road.

 In 1921, the borough council, Labour-controlled and the poorest in London, launched the Poplar Rates Rebellion.
 They were doing their best to alleviate poverty, but their only funding was rates – council tax, based on property values – and low land prices forced them to charge high rates.
 Rich boroughs with less poverty had high-value real estate, so they could charge much less.
 Poplar argued this was unfair, and withheld their statutory contributions to London-wide authorities in protest.
 Thirty councillors were eventually rounded up and sent to prison for refusing a court order to pay, and one died as a result, but they got so much public support that the government were forced to push through a law redistributing rates.
 Tories started calling high-spending local government welfare policies “Poplarism”, but the rebellion’s leader, George Lansbury, went on to lead Labour nationally in the 1930s.
 A mural on Hale Street commemorates the rebellion.